UKHO/docs/docs/quality-assurance/safety-modelling.md

  ## Keep it simple

- * To start with have two bowtie diagrams, one for error and one for delay.
+ * Don't over complicate the diagrams.
  * Use three colours, red, amber and green (Red for critical threats, amber for serious and green for threats that have no safety impact.
- * Dont worry about what you use for the diagram - the process is the most important thing.
+ * Dont worry about what you use for the diagram - the process and output is the most important thing.